rossant/website/content/2015-02-18-numpy-browser-llvm.md

 >>> from numba import int32
 ```

-It seems there is an easy way to get the LLVM IR of a JIT'ed in the development version, but this version didn't work for me, so here is a custom function doing the same thing:
+It seems there is an easy way to get the LLVM IR of a JIT'ed in the development version, but this version didn't work for me, so here is a custom function doing the same thing (we'll make extensive use of unstable API in this post so most things are likely to break with different versions of Numba and other libraries...):

 ```python
 >>> def llvm(func, sig=None):